 + If you have particular personal or family connections, you may already qualify to marry here.
 Alternatively:

 + At least one of you needs to attend services regularly for six months and may seek inclusion on the Electoral Roll of the Parish Church.
-It is usual for one of the parties to have been baptised.
+Although historically one of the parties has been baptised, this is no longer essential.
 There are plenty of services to choose from at various times of day.

 + Because we don’t have Sunday services, we can’t publish ‘Banns of Marriage’.
-Instead, you’ll need to swear an oath saying that there’s no reason you shouldn’t be married.
+There are various legal preliminaries available for weddings in church.

 + There are certain fees, some of which are set by the Church of England for the whole country, and some of which pay for ‘optional extras’.
 These change from time to time, so please ask us.